tolosaadam/TecnicoVisma/README.md

 ## Pre requirements 📋

-_Download Docker Desktop,_
+_Download Docker Desktop._
-_Download Visual Studio 2019_
+_Download Visual Studio 2019._

 ## Installation 🔧

-_Install Docker Desktop_
+_Install Docker Desktop._

-_Install Visual Studio 2019_
+_Install Visual Studio 2019._

-_Start Docker Desktop, Then open the "TecnicoVisma" solution with Visual Studio 2019, and run it in "DockerCompose" mode_
+_Start Docker Desktop, Then open the "TecnicoVisma" solution with Visual Studio 2019, and run it in "DockerCompose" mode._

+_Once the containers are running, This url will open automatically: http:localhost:4200_

+_You can also open a console in this path '~\TecnicoVisma\TecnicoVismaAPI' and type "docker-compose up"._

 _Once the containers are running, enter the following URL in the browser: http:localhost:4200_

-_The API swagger documentation is raised at the following URL: http:localhost:3000_

-## Running the tests ⚙️

-_The Project has Unit tests, where the methods of the Business layer of each Class are tested._
+## Some Features 🧙‍♂️🧙‍♂

+_For the back end, was used repository as a design pattern._

+_Each endpoint already inside the application has a "JWT" authentication factor._

+_User passwords are encrypted using the "sha256hash" factor._

+_Added a metric tracking system, using the "mix panel" library exporting and importing data from their website._

 ## Built with 🛠️